A Stunning Museum Complements Lady Liberty>>

 Collaboration is the centerpiece of this successful development.
 After three decades of raised hopes, false starts and political inaction among city, county and state stakeholders, a team led by High companies Chair Emeritus S. Dale High broke the logjam.
 In 1999, High and two other civic leaders bought the historic former Watt and Shand Department Store with plans to build the convention center and hotel on the site.

 They forged a highly successful public-private partnership that brought the project to life and opened its doors in 2009:

 Well-positioned to capitalize on market demand and competition, the Lancaster Convention Center’s floor space can double to 100,000 square feet.
-Underway now, the Marriott’s existing West Tower beautification will upgrade all guest room amenities to mirror those at the East Tower and transform key elements including the creation of a new Ambassador Suite on the 18th floor and replacement of 70 percent of the guest room bathtubs with showers.
+The Marriott’s recently beautified West Tower upgraded all guest room amenities to mirror those at the East Tower and transform key elements including the creation of a new Ambassador Suite on the 18th floor and replacement of 70 percent of the guest room bathtubs with showers.